 Some people prefer to use aerating sandals or a petrol-powered core aerator depending on the size of the lawn.

-The best time to aerate your lawn is during spring, however, if your soil feels heavily compacted, it might be best to get started as soon as possible in order to revive it.
+The best time to core your lawn is during spring, however, if your soil feels heavily compacted, it might be best to get started as soon as possible in order to revive it.

 Make sure to give your lawn a generous serving of water as this will help during the aeration process.